The microscopic role of deformation in the dynamics of soft colloids

 We now examine the variation of $P(a)$ with softness in Fig.~\ref{fig:Panel3}(b): while one may have expected to find stronger deformations in softer rings, this turns out not to be the case.
 Indeed, stiffer rings are found to display a longer tail for large $a$ values.
 This is counter-acted by the fact that, for a wide range of intermediate $a$ values, $P(a)$ is larger for softer rings (e.g. $U=100$).
-Thus, soft rings prefer to undergo a large spread of moderate deformations avoiding too high $a$ values, while stiffer rings tend to accumulate strong deformations within a small fraction of rings (e.g. $U=500$).
+Thus, soft EPR prefer to undergo a large spread of moderate deformations avoiding too high $a$ values, while stiffer ones tend to accumulate strong deformations within a small fraction of rings (e.g. $U=500$).
 When $U$ grows even further, also intermediate deformations grow (e.g. $U=1000$).
-These results suggest that large stresses induced by strongly deformed particles occur for stiff particles, which should give rise to large correlations and dynamical heterogeneities in the system, as confirmed by the mobility maps shown in Fig.~\ref{fig:S11}.
-To quantify the correlation between deformation and dynamics, we monitor single-particle asphericity $a_i$ and displacement $dr^2_i$ for each particle $i$ and we find that most often rings undergoing a large deformation are not the ones for which we detect ballistic motion in the same time interval (see Fig.~\ref{fig:S10}).
-We also calculate the auto-correlation function of the asphericity (and thus, indirectly, of the stress) in Fig~\ref{fig:Casph}, finding that its relaxation time roughly coincides with that at which the super-diffusive behavior terminates.
-Hence, we hypothesize that stress-building or stress-relaxing events may be transmitted to the surroundings of strongly deformed rings, affecting the motion of nearby particles, which may be able to form ballistic channels until encountering some obstacles to their motion.
-This stress propagation is qualitatively illustrated in the stress maps reported in Fig.~\ref{fig:StressMaps}.
+To understand the correlation between deformation and dynamics, we calculate the auto-correlation function of the asphericity, and thus indirectly of the stress, in Fig~S7, finding that its relaxation time $\tau_{asph}$ roughly coincides with that at which the super-diffusive behavior terminates.
+This result clearly connects the stress-releasing and stress-building mechanism with the occurrence of ballistic motion: within $\tau_{asph}$, deformed particles release stress (reducing their asphericity) and contribute, with all other particles, in triggering the motion of less stressed particles.
+Since this is a mechanism involving the whole system, it is difficult to completely isolate each contribution, but our findings strongly suggest that stress-governing events entirely control the onset of the ballistic motion and the associated compressed exponential relaxation.
+Thus, in analogy with colloidal gels, the underlying physical mechanism of the compressed/super-diffusive dynamics is stress propagation, that is spontaneously obtained within our model through particle deformation.